tania-m/romannumeral/readme.md

 ### Server monitoring
 #### Server is busy
-In case the server is busy and cannot respond to more request, it will start sending back **HTTP status codes 503**.
+In case the server is busy and cannot respond to more requests, it will start sending back **HTTP status code 503**.

 #### Heartbeat
 If the server is up and running, a request sent to http://your_host/heartbeat will make the server respond with a **HTTP status code 200**.
 There is **no response body**.